Book a Free Consultation

 Key Requirements for Affidavits

-1. Structure: Affidavits must be divided into consecutively numbered paragraphs, each confined to a distinct part of the subject matter.
+Divide an affidavit into consecutively numbered paragraphs, ensuring each paragraph deals with one specific part of the subject matter.

-2. Identification: The first page must state the case file number, the full name of the party filing the affidavit, the deponent’s full name and residential address (unless it compromises safety), and the name of the witness before whom the affidavit was sworn or affirmed.
+State the case file number, the name of the party filing the affidavit, the deponent’s full name and residential address (unless this endangers their safety), and the name of the authorised witness before whom the affidavit was sworn or affirmed on the first page.

 Special Considerations